- Tutoring Hour

 A tutoring hour is available for some classes on Tuesdays mornings free of charge for students who need extra help with homework.
-We also have peer tutors available if students need one-on-one help.
-Please talk to your lead teacher if you would like to meet with a tutor. *
+We also have peer tutors if students need one-on-one help.
+Talk to your lead teacher if you would like to meet with a tutor. *

 * In some cases, students might require ongoing and in-depth tutoring to help them be successful in their academic classes.
 This situation would require working with a paid tutor.

 All grade levels of the standardized California Achievement Test are offered in the spring.
 Check the school calendar for the dates.
 Tests are hand-scored on the last day of the testing week.